nf-core/funcscan/paper/paper.md

 - AMP subworkflow: ampir, AMPlify, hmmsearch, Macrel

 In an additional optional parallel screening step, all input sequences can be taxonomically classified by MMSeqs2 to determine likely source hosts of each functional hit.
-Characterizing the taxonomic origin of metagenomic contigs can inform users about potentially suitable hosts for downstream experiments, e.g. heterologous expression systems.
+Characterising the taxonomic origin of metagenomic contigs can inform users about potentially suitable hosts for downstream experiments, e.g. heterologous expression systems.
 The taxonomic classification supports a variety of reference databases (e.g. GTDB, UniProt, UniRef, NR, Kalamari) to suit different user requirements.
 Optionally, protein domains and families can be further annotated by InterProScan(37, 38).

 ## Aggregation of screening results

 All screening tools of nf-core/funcscan have heterogeneous output formats and label their respective gene predictions differently.
 This hampers aggregation and cross-comparisons of results, requiring manual inspection and ‘clean up’ of results for downstream interpretation.
 To enable users to easily extract information for downstream analyses, nf-core/funcscan aggregates the output of all gene and taxonomic screening tools in each executed subworkflow into single human- and machine-readable tables in CSV format per gene type, thereby allowing direct comparison of gene classification with possible taxonomic sources.
 For the summary of ARGs we have used the existing hAMRonization software.
-Since similar tools do not exist for AMPs and BGCs, we developed two novel tools for the aggregation of these gene types. comBGC and AMPcombi parse the results of BGC and AMP prediction tools and summarize them into single tables, respectively.
+Since similar tools do not exist for AMPs and BGCs, we developed two novel tools for the aggregation of these gene types. comBGC and AMPcombi parse the results of BGC and AMP prediction tools and summarise them into single tables, respectively.
 Furthermore, AMPcombi aligns the AMP hits against a reference AMP database for deeper functional classification.
 To assist researchers in their choice of genes for testing in wet-lab heterologous expression systems, AMPcombi provides the ability to reduce false positive hits by additional post-screening filtering steps of AMP results.
 Reasonable default parameters are set by the pipeline and can be adjusted by the user.